First Generation Descendants of Peter Fidler

 Tom FIDLER died at the age of 80 on March 1, 1875.
 He was buried in St Clements Anglican Churchyard at Mapleton on March 3, 1875.

-In July of 1875 Jane claimed her Scrip as the widow of Thomas FIDLER, and Scrips on behalf of Tom’s heirs were claimed by his son William, listing his widow (Jane) and the following children: 1) John; 2) James; 3) Henry; 4) Mary (wife of Philip BIRD); 5) Nancy (wife of Thomas GARDNER; 6) Matilda (wife of Donald McLEOD); 7) Jane (wife of William RICHARD; 8) Elizabeth (wife of Louis LEBLANC); 9) Thomas; 10) William (Why was Maria b-1836 not included?)
+In July of 1875 Jane claimed her Scrip as the widow of Thomas FIDLER, and Scrips on behalf of Tom’s heirs were claimed by his son William, listing his widow (Jane) and the following children: 1) John; 2) James; 3) Henry; 4) Mary (wife of Philip BIRD); 5) Nancy (wife of Thomas GARDNER; 6) Matilda (wife of Donald McLEOD); 7) Jane (wife of William RICHARD; 8) Elizabeth (wife of Louis LEBLANC); 9) Thomas; 10) William (Maria b-1836 was not included)

 In Census 1881 Jane (age 75) was enumerated with her daughter Elizabeth LEBLANC’s family.